Whiteknight/whiteknight.github.com/stage/packfile_tagged_subs.md

 `:init` and `:load` is destructive, which means that once you do it you can't do it again.
 This doesn't come up much, but it's still an ugly restriction.

+Some people would probably argue that we don't need to be adding a million new methods to the PackFile PMC.
+The [single responsibility][srp] of the PackFile PMC should be working with the PackFile structures and file format, not executing subroutines.
+Especially not assuming to know how those subroutines should be executed.
+In answer to that I suggest maybe we could do something like this:

+      $P0 = packfile.'get_tagged_subs'("init")
+      $P1 = iter $P0
+    trigger_init_top:
+      unless $P1 goto trigger_init_bottom
+      $P2 = shift $P1
+      $P2()
+      goto trigger_init_top
+    trigger_init_bottom:

+This is a little bit more work, but not a whole lot.
+Also, it would be trivlal to encapsulate this logic into a subroutine and reuse it for all your phasors.
+The benefit of this situation is that the packfile is only responsible for providing read access to the list of subs, the user can decide whether to execute each and if so, how.
+For the common case, this code would be hidden away in the

+We also start to get the idea that maybe these phasor subs could start to take arguments, or return results.
+I can think of at least a handful of reasons why I would like to have that feature available in a PIR-based Parrot frontend program like I was envisioning a few days ago.
+Other languages, such as Rakudo would have their own entrypoint routine and would be able to decide when, if and how to trigger each of it's tagged sub types.

+One criticism I can forsee is that different libraries and executables may use different sets of tags that are expected to be executed in different orders or with different parameters than the "normal" set.
+This is true, but I would counter to say that the way to load and initialize a library is part of that library's API and should be well documented and understood by users before use.

+The more I think about this idea the more I like it.
+This should help to clean up a lot of code in libparrot, especially some code which is very ugly and buggy.
+We free up a lot of ugly flag logic in IMCC and in the packfiles system and replace it with a simple keyword search (and maybe a hash for better performance).
+We should be able to resolve a handful of long-standing tickets and issues, and provide a lot of new flexibility to the users of libparrot.